ArnaoutLab/sentropy/README.md

 ## Passing a similarity function

-When the similarity matrix would be too large to hold in memory, a function can be passed to `similarity`, allowing similarilty to be calculated on the fly:
+When the similarity matrix would be too large to fit in memory, a function can be passed to `similarity`, allowing similarilty to be calculated on the fly:
 ```
 from sentropy import sentropy
 import numpy as np